ggealy7/Gealy-Portfolio/finalprojectpt1.md

 Finally, I will use a question about people's level of anxiety over the previous 7 days.

+Citation:
 The U.S. Census Bureau.(2020)  Household Pulse Survey Weeks 1-17 [Public-use data file and documentation].
 Retrieved from https://www.census.gov/programs-surveys/household-pulse-survey/datasets.html.

 ## Method and Medium
+I plan on completeing this project using shorthand.
+I will use Tableu to make the data visulaizations and embed them into a shorthand presentation.
+Additional infromation will be gathered through research to include in the project.